-Having psoriasis is not as simple as having a disorder which affects the skin, this disease puts you at risk for at least 8 other diseases which can possibly be prevented if you treat your psoriasis early.
+Having psoriasis is not as simple as having a disorder that affects the skin, this disease puts you at risk for at least 8 other diseases which can possibly be prevented if you treat your psoriasis early.

 Not managing stress

 If this is a factor for you it's imperative to figure out what your life stressors are, and learn how to manage those issues.

 Not knowing your triggers

 The main triggers include stress, environmental, allergic reactions, alcohol, cold weather, medications, infections, and smoking.
-For many it's impossible to tell, but others are more fortunate.
+For many, it's impossible to tell, but others are more fortunate.

 Living with depression and not doing anything about it

 Depression can also affect how you live and ultimately how adamant you are about finding a treatment.
-There are support groups which can help you cope and therapy is always an option as well.
+There are support groups that can help you cope and therapy is always an option as well.

 You feel joint pain but you haven't been to the doctor for it

-Joint pain in the large joints, finger, and toes are usually signs of psoriatic disease.
+Joint pain in the large joints, fingers, and toes are usually signs of psoriatic disease.
 If you don't treat you could obtain irreversible damage in your joints which can be prevented with the proper treatment if determined early on.